 - 7% vs. 15% — Black teachers vs. Black students.
 This is the representation gap the school board controls.

-Black political energy is being spent on national symbolic fights — presidential campaigns, protest marches, social media outrage — while $800 billion in local operational power sits uncontested.
-The school board is the most powerful office nobody votes for.
-And it is the one office where showing up is the only requirement for winning.
+Black political energy flows toward national symbolic fights—presidential campaigns, protest marches, social media outrage—even while $800 billion in local operational power stays uncontested.
+The school board ranks as the most powerful office that draws no votes.
+Showing up is the only requirement to win that office.

-Every year this power is surrendered by default is another year of children attending schools governed by people who were elected by their neighbors’ absence.
-That is not a failure of the system.
-That is a failure of priority — and it is the easiest failure in American politics to fix.
+Every year this power is surrendered by default adds another year of children attending schools governed by people elected through their neighbors’ absence.
+That outcome does not reflect a failure of the system.
+It reflects a failure of priority — and the easiest one in American politics to fix.